mistring/empdi/README.md

 ## (How long did you spend on this project?)

-I spent close to 6 hours on this project, most of which were on a Saturday.
+I spent close to six hours on this project, most of which was spent on a Saturday.
 Some of the time was deciding which functional routes to take, and ensuring that I wasn't adding more functionality than described in the requirements document.

 ## (Did you make any trade-offs for this project?
 What would you have done differently with more time?)

-I focused on teh architecture and the UI the app, and kept the unit tests for the last.
+I focused on teh architecture and the UI the app, and kept the unit tests for the end.
 If more time were available, and other teams such as Product, Design, and Testing were available, I would have coordinated with these groups before plunging into the UX of the solution.
 The result of this was a quicker solution, but the trade-offs were that everything was done according to my understanding of